jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-30.md

 {30:13} And Leah said, Happy am I, for the daughters will call me blessed: and she called his name Asher.

 {30:14} And Reuben went in the days of wheat harvest, and found mandrakes in the field, and brought them unto his mother Leah.
-Then Rachel said to Leah, Give me, I pray thee, of thy son’s mandrakes. {30:15} And she said unto her, [Is it] a small matter that thou hast taken my husband? and wouldest thou take away my son’s mandrakes also?
+Then Rachel said to Leah, Give me, I pray you, of your son’s mandrakes. {30:15} And she said unto her, [Is it] a small matter that you hast taken my husband? and wouldest you take away my son’s mandrakes also?

-Rachel said, Therefore he shall lie with thee to night for thy son’s mandrakes. {30:16} And Jacob came out of the field in the evening, and Leah went out to meet him, and said, Thou must come in unto me; for surely I have hired thee with my son’s mandrakes.
+Rachel said, Therefore he shall lie with you to night for your son’s mandrakes. {30:16} And Jacob came out of the field in the evening, and Leah went out to meet him, and said, Thou must come in unto me; for surely I have hired you with my son’s mandrakes.
 And he lay with her that night.

 {30:17} Enki hearkened unto Leah, and she conceived, and bare Jacob the fifth son.